ariahosseini/InterfacePhononsToolkit/README.md

 <p>

-It is notable that, in general, the electron filtering effect in extended pores is negligible and therefore equation \ref{eq:ZT_cylinder} does not suffer from the erroneous in equation \ref{eq:ZT} and can be used for a wider range of Knudsen number.
+It is notable that, in general, the electron filtering effect in extended pores is negligible and therefore equation above does not suffer from the erroneous in previous equation and can be used for a wider range of Knudsen number.
 </p>

 <p>

-The variation of $ZT_{\mathrm{eff}}/ZT_{\mathrm{bulk}}$ with porosity and Knudsen number for discrete spherical pore and extended cylinder are shown in figure \ref{fig:ZT_sp}, and \ref{fig:ZT_cy}, respectively.
-For the spherical pores we used equation \ref{eq:ZT} and for the cylindrical pore we used equation \ref{eq:ZT_cylinder}.The model predicts that spherical pores detriment $ZT$ for $Kn \approx 1$ while for $Kn \ll 1$ it predicts enhancement in $ZT$.
-We \textit{reemphasize} that the energy filtering effect is neglected in derivation of equation \ref{eq:s} which by no means acceptable when $Kn \rightarrow 1$ (\textcolor{red}{I think this is very interesting argument but might be confusing for the reviews.}); However the model predicts improvement in $ZT$ in all range of $Kn$ with the largest enhancement in Knudsen regime for TEs with extended cylindrical pores -- note that there is no filtering effect in materials with extended pore.
+The variation of ZT<sub>eff</sub>/ZT<sub>ibulk</sub> with porosity and Knudsen number for discrete spherical pore and extended cylinder are shown in figures bellow, respectively.
+The model predicts that spherical pores detriment ZT for Kn≈1 while for Kn<1 it predicts enhancement in ZT.
+We *reemphasize* that the energy filtering effect is neglected in derivation of equation for S which by no means acceptable when Kn→1; However the model predicts improvement in ZT in all range of Kn with the largest enhancement in Knudsen regime for TEs with extended cylindrical pores -- note that there is no filtering effect in materials with extended pore.
 </p>